Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe

 I have no problem with these helmets.
 They are manufactured to the same safety standards as helmets that are not adjustable.
 I have many students who are able to get a good fit in an adjustable helmet.

-The only thing I will caution you of is that I have found that the dials don't always withstand the test of time—especially if they are adjusted frequently.
+The only thing I will caution you about is that I have found that the dials don't always withstand the test of time—especially if they are adjusted frequently.
 The dial will stop working properly and loosen as you ride.
 So, that is something to keep in mind if that is the type of helmet you decide to buy.

 All different helmet brands are slightly different in the way they are shaped.
 Meaning, not every brand will be an ideal fit for every rider.
 Just because your friend wears a certain "trendy" brand doesn't mean that brand will work for you.
 It's function over fashion, people!
 If you shop in a local tack shop, they should have someone there who can help you find the perfect fit.

 There are so many helmet manufacturers out there now that you are sure to find something that is a proper fit, as well as a look that you can be satisfied with.
 I have seen helmets in all different colors and designs.
 Even some sparkly helmets for kids!

 Don't forget you can always get a helmet cover if you can't be content with the color or look of your helmet on its own.
 Helmet covers are inexpensive, but they are also fun for kids or those who get bored and want to change the way their helmet looks often.

 Take It From Me

 As someone who has had more than one bad fall where I cracked helmets, wearing one when mounted is a no-brainer.
 Literally, I have one that cracked in half like a watermelon.
 To think that would have been my head had I not had that helmet on, that's a scary thought.

 So wear a properly fitted helmet, and encourage your friends and family to do so as well!
 It is better to be safe than sorry!!!!